 - Determine the best treatments for children who have a poor chance of recovering from AML

-- Have a poor chance of recovery based on chromosome and molecular test results
+- High-risk AML, based on cytogenetic and molecular test results

 After treatment, most children can expect to have full and productive lives.
 Many survivors return to school, attend college, enter the workforce, marry and become parents.